 I’m all for leveraging as many third-party websites as makes sense for you to accomplish your marketing goals, but make sure you know what you are getting into.

 You should get up every morning knowing that these platforms have changed the rules overnight and you now need to absorb their costs into your business in order to maintain a healthy profit.

-If you keep that kind of perspective going into 2019, you can focus on what type of business you are truly trying to build, and whether there will be any control left at the end of the year.
+If you keep that kind of perspective going forward, you can focus on what type of business you are truly trying to build, and whether there will be any control left at the end of the year.

 Did you like this article?